smiledt/ansible-nginx-config/README.md

 Example Playbook
 ----------------

-Please see main.yml for an example playbook.
+Please see main.yml for a example playbook.

 License
 -------